Possible Test Results

-Screening tests or some more advanced tests may reveal that your child is a carrier of a defective gene associated, for example, with sickle-cell anemia or cystic fibrosis without, however, being affected by the disease.
+Screening tests or some more advanced tests may reveal that your child is a healthy carrier of a defective gene associated, for example, with sickle-cell anemia or cystic fibrosis without, however, having the disease.

-You should know that as a healthy carrier, your child is not sick, is not at risk of developing the disease and does not require any particular follow-up.
-However, once he reaches adulthood, he could pass the disease on to his children if he is in a relationship with someone who carries the same defective gene.
+As a healthy carrier, your child is not sick, is not at risk of developing the disease and does not require any particular follow-up.
+However, once they reach adulthood, they could pass the disease on to their children if they conceive a child with someone who carries the same defective gene.

 If your child is a carrier, there is a strong possibility that one of the parents is also a carrier.
 Tests will be offered to both parents to find out if you could pass the disease on to any future children.

 If you are still worried about your child’s health, tell your doctor.
-He will be able to determine if another assessment is necessary.
+They will be able to determine if another assessment is necessary.